MichalPaszkiewicz/inknote/README.md

 [![File page](./images/file-page.png)](http://www.michalpaszkiewicz.co.uk/inknote/?File)

-Uses AngularJS, Html5 Canvas, PeerJS
+Made using TypeScript, Html5 Canvas and plenty of crazy and amazing browser APIs.

-If you would like to contribute, please go ahead and fork, push, pull, etc!
+If you would like to [contribute](#contribute), please go ahead and fork, push, pull, etc!

 Please also visit the developer's forum:

 http://www.michalpaszkiewicz.co.uk/inknote/developer/

+Made with AngularJS, NodeJS and MongoDB.

 Upcoming updates
 ------------------